Akku-Craft/schematics/README.md

 ## Overview

 The project contains KiCad files for the development of battery management and monitoring systems.
-The main schematic as well as a separate current sensor are included.

 ![Schematic](schaltplan.png)